openfoodfacts/smooth-app/README.md

 ## Alert!

 We are currently using Flutter 3.0.5 as the new 3.3.0 [has some bugs](https://github.com/openfoodfacts/smooth-app/issues/2919).

+Running `flutter downgrade 3.0.5` downgrades the version.-

 ------